-Pay off a mortgage or invest?
+Pay down your mortgage or invest?
 3 steps to help you decide

-The question of whether to carry a mortgage into retirement has two distinct components: emotional and rational.
-A home represents so much more than the return you might get from it — it’s where you raise a family and create memories.
+The question of whether to put extra cash against your mortgage to pay it off early has two distinct components: emotional and rational.
+On an emotional level, your home represents so much more than the return you might get from it — it’s where you raise a family and create memories.

 1. Weigh the interest vs. invest equation carefully

 The return on paying off your mortgage early — either through regular extra monthly payments or by occasional lump sums — is the amount of money that would have been paid in interest.
-What you don’t know is the return you would have gotten on the money had it not been used to pay off the mortgage.
+What you don’t know is the return you would have gotten on the money if you invested it instead.

-That said, interest rates aren’t as much of a make-or-break factor as homeowners may think.
-When mortgage interest rates are low, expected returns in the stock market can also be lower.
-This is particularly true for people nearing retirement, who tend to reduce their exposure to risk by investing in fixed-income rather than equity products.
+That said, interest rates aren’t as much of a make-or-break factor as homeowners may think when deciding whether to pay off the mortgage or invest.
+When mortgage interest rates are low, expected returns in the stock market can be even lower.
+This is particularly true for people nearing retirement, who tend to reduce their exposure to risk by investing in fixed income rather than equity products.

 2. Factor in unexpected events